lsst/rtn-045/index.rst

 ------

 Contact one or more Rubin Observatory staff members with the appropriate expertise and ask them to review the notebook.
-Reviewers do not need to be members of the Community Engagement Team (CET).
+Reviewers do not need to be members of the CET.
 If they agree, assign them as a reviewer on your pull request.

 Ensure that all of the reviewers' comments are addressed.